uccser/cs4hs/README.md

 ## Overview

 Running `generate.py` will produce all the necessary files for the website, that can be copied and placed on the appropriate web server.
 The script will generate HTML pages using Jinja2, and copy all images, files, css, and js into the output folder as well.
+This program is not as efficient in generation as the [CSFG](https://github.com/uccser/cs-field-guide) project, however it does get the job done.

     cs4hs/
     ├── css/